Connected Backup Technical FAQ

 Note: The Help files within the software agent provide a very thorough explanation of the retrieval process.

-- From any location, open your web browser and go to Connected Backup's: Account Management page
+- From any location, use a supported web browser to go to Connected Backup's: Account Management page

 - Do you have a multi-media account or ITS account on Connected Backup?